jameslamb/conference-notes/ODSC/odsc-east-2018.md

 - speaker: Josh Day
 - https://github.com/joshday/Talks/tree/master/ODSC2018_JuliaDB_OnlineStats
-- "Julia works because we built it frmo the ground up"
+- "Julia works because we built it from the ground up"
 - we have:
     + meta-programming
     + JIT compilation for fast for loops